Shao-Group/TERRACE/RF-scoring/README.md

 1. Load the specified pre-trained model.
 2. Test the model using the provided testing data files.
-3. Output the prediction probabilities to files following the pattern output_folder/prefix.feature_file.prob.csv, with circRNA_id followed by the corresponding score in the range 0 to 1.
+3. Output the prediction probabilities (scores) to files following the pattern output_folder/prefix.feature_file.prob.csv, with circRNA_id followed by the corresponding probabilities (scores) in the range 0 to 1.

 # Integrating the scores